owldance/hootNAS/README.md

-The ambition of hootNAS is to be a robust, utilitarian, user, and developer friendly NAS that can be used out-of-the-box, or customized to make it your very own.
+The ambition of hootNAS is to be a robust, utilitarian, user, and developer friendly NAS that can be used out-of-the-box, or customized to make it your very own, it should be much more than just "open source" littered with "self-explaining" code, and "readme" files that are anything but.

 Although the intended use cases are individuals, academic organizations and small to medium businesses, with high data volumes, home users might also find it useful as they can add any functionality they need.

 hootNAS accomplishes this by using ubiquitous technology, tools and frameworks etc. to curb context switching and trivial tasks, thus enabling the developer to focus more on solving actual problems and prevent developer fatigue.
-Additionally there is an emphasis on providing a quality documentation, in particular adding context, reasoning and references.
+Additionally there is an emphasis on providing quality in documentation, in particular adding context, reasoning and references.

 ## Features